The start of the Great War

 British song celebrating Belgium's resistance to the Germans.

 The name implies the song is about a flower between the trenches.
-It is a touching tribute to the Red Cross nurses who helped badly wounding soldiers at the front.
+It is a touching tribute to the Red Cross nurses who helped badly wounded soldiers at the front.

 Written in 1976, this song is post-great war.
-In it, the singer talks to the gravestone of a fictitious solder name Wily McBride killed in 1916.
-This moving song asks questions about the departed soldier (did you have a girlfriend, family, etc.) as well as pointed questions about those who died in the war and the wars that came after.
+In it, the singer talks to the gravestone of a fictitious soldier name Wily McBride killed in 1916.
+This moving song asks pointed questions about the departed soldier (did you have a girlfriend, family, etc.) and those who died in the war and the wars that came after.

 Great Movies